codingman-aiwass/privacy_compliance/Privacy-compliance-detection-2.1/README.md

 - `PrivacyPolicySaveDir` Floder to store the json processing result of the privacy policy
 - `model` stores the models that need to be installed to run the program

-- `missing_pp_url_apps.txt` stores those apps whose privacy policy urls are failed to fetch via python crawler.
-If you want to analyze them, you need to add it to the `Privacy-compliance-detection-2.1/core/pkgName_url.json` and run again.

 #### Prerequisites